-(a) Is licensed to practice professional nursing in this State;

-(b) Holds a master's degree in the field of psychiatric nursing; and

-- (c) Is employed by the Division or the Division of Mental Health and Developmental Services of the Department; [or] - A marriage and family therapist licensed pursuant to chapter 641A of NRS $\overline{\square}$; or - A clinical professional counselor licensed pursuant to chapter 641A of NRS.

-\overline{Sec} .
-84. NRS 433B.160 is hereby amended to read as follows:

-433B.160 1.
-A person employed by the Division as a psychiatrist, psychologist, marriage and family therapist, clinical professional counselor, registered nurse or social worker must be licensed or certified by the appropriate state licensing board for his respective profession.
+- (a) Is licensed to practice professional nursing in this State; - (b) Holds a master's degree in the field of psychiatric nursing; and - (c) Is employed by the Division or the Division of Mental Health and Developmental Services of the Department; [or] - 5.
+A marriage and family therapist licensed pursuant to chapter 641A of NRS; or - 6.
+A clinical professional counselor licensed pursuant to chapter 641A of NRS. - Sec.
+84. NRS 433B.160 is hereby amended to read as follows: - 433B.160 1.
+A person employed by the Division as a psychiatrist, psychologist, marriage and family therapist, clinical professional counselor, registered nurse or social worker must be licensed or certified by the appropriate state licensing board for his respective profession. - 2.
 Any psychiatrist who is employed by the Division must be certified by the American Board of Psychiatry and Neurology within 5 years after his first date of employment with the Division.
-The Administrator shall terminate the employment of any psychiatrist who fails to receive that certification.

-NRS 433B.170 is hereby amended to read as follows:

-433B.170 The Administrator shall not employ any psychiatrist, psychologist, social worker, registered nurse . clinical professional counselor or marriage and family therapist who is unable to demonstrate proficiency in the oral and written expression of the English language.

-As used in this chapter, unless the context requires otherwise:

-- "Advisory Board" means the Advisory Board on Maternal and Child Health. - "Department" means the Department of Health and Human Services.
-2.

-"Director" means the Director of the Department.
+The Administrator shall terminate the employment of any psychiatrist who fails to receive that certification. - Sec.
+85. NRS 433B.170 is hereby amended to read as follows: - 433B.170 The Administrator shall not employ any psychiatrist, psychologist, social worker, registered nurse, clinical professional counselor or marriage and family therapist who is unable to demonstrate proficiency in the oral and written expression of the English language. - Sec.
+86. NRS 442.003 is hereby amended to read as follows: - 442.003 As used in this chapter, unless the context requires otherwise: - 1.
+"Advisory Board" means the Advisory Board on Maternal and Child Health. - 39 2.
+"Department" means the Department of Health and Human 40 Services. - 3.
+"Director" means the Director of the Department. - 4.
+"Fetal alcohol syndrome" includes fetal alcohol effects. - 5.
+"Health Division" means the Health Division of the Department.

-- "Fetal alcohol syndrome" includes fetal alcohol effects. - 5. - "Health Division" means the Health Division of the Department.
-"Obstetric center" has the meaning ascribed to it in NRS 449.0155. - "Provider of health care or other services" means: - (a) [An] A clinical alcohol and drug abuse counselor who is licensed, or an alcohol and drug abuse counselor who is licensed or certified, pursuant to chapter 641C of NRS; - (b) A physician or a physician assistant who is licensed pursuant to chapter 630 or an osteopathic physician who is licensed pursuant to chapter 633 of NRS and who practices in the area of obstetrics and gynecology, family practice, internal medicine, pediatrics or psychiatry; - (c) A licensed nurse; - (d) A licensed psychologist; - (e) A licensed marriage and family therapist; - (f) A licensed clinical professional counselor; - (g) A licensed social worker; or
+- 1 6.
+"Obstetric center" has the meaning ascribed to it in NRS 449.0155. - 7.
+"Provider of health care or other services" means: - (a) [An] A clinical alcohol and drug abuse counselor who is licensed, or an alcohol and drug abuse counselor who is licensed or certified, pursuant to chapter 641C of NRS; - (b) A physician or a physician assistant who is licensed pursuant to chapter 630 or an osteopathic physician who is licensed pursuant to chapter 633 of NRS and who practices in the area of obstetrics and gynecology, family practice, internal medicine, pediatrics or psychiatry; - (c) A licensed nurse;

+- (d) A licensed psychologist; - (e) A licensed marriage and family therapist; - (f) A licensed clinical professional counselor; - (g) A licensed social worker; or

-(h) The holder of a certificate of registration as a pharmacist.
-Sec.
-87. NRS 484.37937 is hereby amended to read as follows:
+[(g)] (h) The holder of a certificate of registration as a pharmacist.